mp-madhan/learning-verilog/README.md

-# learning-verilog
+# Learning Verilog
-Learning Verilog from Scratch
+Learning Verilog from Scratch until I master it.